 Like in all festivals, the local Catalan traditions can’t be missed and I strongly recommend attending some of them.
 The ones that will really blow your mind out are the human towers display (castellers) and the fire run (correfoc).
 Keep an eye on the official website of Sants Festival as the whole programme will be issued just a few days before the date.

-While still recovering from July’s outdoor cinema sessions at Montjüic and Barceloneta, the CCCB offers in August the Gandules’18 programme.
+While still recovering from July’s outdoor cinema sessions at Montjüic and Barceloneta, the CCCB offers in August the Gandules’19 programme.
 Without the backdrop of Montjüic castle and the mosquitoes of Barceloneta beach, the offer here is mainly Art-house movies.
-This year, 9 films will be screening grouped into 3 themes: magic, altered states and the occult.
-It is a great opportunity to revive classics like “The Tower of the Seven Hunchbacks”, “Mondo Cane” or “The Wicker Man” that are hardly ever screened.
+This year, 9 films will be screening grouped into 3 themes: Parallel universes and time travel and the overthrowing of rational order.
+It is a great opportunity to enjoy films like “Donie Darko”, “Twin Peaks” or “Mind Game” that are hardly ever screened.

 Summer Music Festivals